JDLillyPad/Secure-Raspberry-Pi/README.md

 ### Tools Used

 - ufw & fail2ban
-- nmap, arp-scan and netdiscover (In Projess)
+- nmap, arp-scan and netdiscover (In Progress)

 ## Steps